 - Aggressive behavior

-People will continue to use this medication because if they don’t, they will not “feel like themselves” any longer.
+People will continue to use this medication because, if they don’t, they will not “feel like themselves” without it.
 This is because when the user stops taking the drug, they will be depleted of dopamine and experience withdrawal symptoms as the brain attempts to readjust.
-This can result in compulsive drug use, as it can become something they take out of a need, rather than because it’s fun.
-At this point, a physical dependence has formed and the risk of developing an addiction is much higher.
+This can result in compulsive drug use as the drug becomes something they take out of a need, rather than because it’s fun.
+At this point, a physical dependence has formed; the risk of developing an addiction is now much higher.

-Due to the high potential of health risks from Dexedrine, including abuse, physical dependency, addiction, and cases of sudden death by regular users, the following warning label has been added to all prescriptions of Dexedrine to advise consumers of the potential health risks:
+Due to the high potential of health risks from Dexedrine and cases of sudden death by regular users, the following warning label has been added to all prescriptions of Dexedrine to advise consumers of the potential health risks: